nim-lang/Nim/doc/manual.rst

 A parameter may be declared with a default value which is used if the caller does not provide a value for the argument.
-The value is just replace by the compiler and therefore, if applicable, will be reevaluated at runtime.
+The value is just replace by the compiler and therefore, if applicable, will be reevaluated at call time.

 .. code-block:: nim
   # b is optional with 47 as its default value